Skip to Main Content

 Essential Questions and Introduction

-Why and how did a movement effect positive or negative change for a particular group of people?
+Why and how did a resistance movement effect positive or negative change for a particular group of people?

 1. The Role of Effective Leadership in Bringing About Change